 Cover all the classics with themed Halloween wedding table names inspired by spooky cinema:

 Eli Roth Presents…

 Poe, Lovecraft, and Stephen King will do the trick, but don’t stop there.
-If you’re attracted to the Halloween aesthetic, you’re likely the moody and romantic type, so summon your favorite love stories, tragedies, ghost tales, and reveries for the classiest of soirees.
-Here’s a few to get you started:
+If you’re attracted to the Halloween wedding aesthetic, you’re likely the moody and romantic type, so summon your favorite love stories, tragedies, ghost tales, and reveries for the classiest of soirees.
+Here are a few to get you started: